-Table 8 reports the results of estimating equation (3) using income, education, and age at birth as the dependent variables on both the Only Children and More Than One Child samples.
+Table 8 reports the results of estimating Eq.
+(3) using income, education, and age at birth as the dependent variables on both the Only Children and More Than One Child samples.
 The results for mothers of only children are in columns (1), (2), and (3).
-According to results in specification (1), mothers of only Dragon children are about 0.114 log points richer than mothers of non-Dragon children.
-This represents an increase in family income of about \$5,000 a year.
-The results in specification (2) imply that Asian mothers of Dragon children are about 1.4 points more educated than non-Asian mothers of Dragon children.
-This corresponds to the difference between a high school and a college education.
-Finally, specification (3) implies that Asian mothers of Dragon children.
-If we look at the comparable results using the sample consisting of mothers of one child or more, these findings are supported by the signs of the coefficients for income and education, though these just miss being significant at the 10 percent level.
+According to results in specification (1), mothers of only dragon children are about 0.087 log points richer than mothers of non-dragon children.
+This represents an increase in family income of about 1.7 standard deviations above the mean income.
+The results in specification (2) imply that Asian mothers of dragon children have about 1.3 years more education than non-Asian mothers of dragon children.
+Finally, specification (3) implies that Asian mothers of dragon children are about two and a half years older, on average, than mothers of non-dragon children.
+If we look at the comparable results using the sample consisting of mothers of one child or more, these findings are supported by the signs of the coefficients for income and education, though these are not significant at traditional levels.
 The coefficient on age is positive and significant.

-Overall, the general picture that emerges from table 7 is that Dragon children have different kinds of parents compared to non-Dragon children.
-In particular, their parents tend to be older, richer and (in the case of only children), more educated.
-This leads us to the conclusion that the Dragon effect identified in section 3 may be self-reinforcing in the sense that those parents who most able to adjust their family planning strategies to have Dragon children happen to have characteristics that are correlated with investing more in the success of their children.
-When these greater investments pay off in terms of higher education and incomes of the Dragon children, their success lends support to the Dragon superstition, leading another cohort of parents to adjust their child fertility timing to have Dragon children.
+Overall, the general picture that emerges from Table 7 is that dragon children have different kinds of parents compared to non-dragon children.
+In particular, their parents tend to be older, richer and, more educated.
+This leads us to the conclusion that the dragon effect identified in Section 3 may be self-reinforcing in the sense that those parents who most able to adjust their family planning strategies to have dragon children happen to have characteristics that are correlated with investing more in the success of their children.
+When these greater investments pay off in terms of higher education and incomes of the dragon children, their success lends support to the dragon superstition, leading another cohort of parents to adjust their child fertility timing to have dragon children.

-Section 5: Discussion
+5. Discussion

 Under the assumption that individuals are rational Bayesian updaters, it is difficult to explain the existence of superstitions.
 One possibility is to examine the class of beliefs which concern supernatural causes of observable phenomenon.
-For example, various creation myths or a belief that weather is ruled by a greater being fall into this category.
+For example, various creation myths, or, a belief that weather is ruled by a greater being fall into this category.
 In these cases, the superstitious belief is insulated from falsification due to the unobservability of the cause itself.
-A detailed explanation of this type is provided by Fudenberg and Levine (2006) who argue that, "... a mechanism that uses superstitions two or more steps off the equilibrium path ... is more likely to persist (p.
-630)."
+A detailed explanation of this type is provided by Fudenberg and Levine (2006) who argue that, "... a mechanism that uses superstitions two or more steps off the equilibrium path... is more likely to persist" (p.
+630).
 As an example, they cite the persistence of Hammurabi's Code, whose Second Law dictates that if a man has an accusation brought against him, he should be thrown in the river.
 If he sinks, he is guilty, if he floats, he is innocent and the accuser is put to death.
 In equilibrium, this mechanism was not used much, thus, there was very little feedback which could be used to update beliefs concerning its validity (contrast this superstitious belief with an easily verifiable alternative, such as "lighting will strike down the guilty").
 In a similar vein, Suen (2004) argues that "biased belief" can persist for a long (though finite) period if information is costly to gather.